Medicaid → Implementation → Retention & Support

 For an example of how to select the characteristics of a good incentive program, see the MIPCD Grant States example below.

-The CDC’s Division of Diabetes Translation has released a number of resources on using incentives and program supports with National DPP lifestyle change program participants.
+The CDC’s Division of Diabetes Translation has released resources on using incentives and program supports with National DPP lifestyle change program participants.
 These include:

-• Using Program Supports to Enhance the National DPP Webinar: CDC highlights the key efforts to scale the National DPP in areas that are underserved, discusses the partners in that effort, and shares approaches from organizations that used various types of program supports to help reinforce information in the program curriculum, remove barriers to participation, address social determinants of health, and promote social support.
+- Using Program Supports to Enhance the National DPP Webinar: CDC highlights the key efforts to scale the National DPP in areas at higher risk for type 2 diabetes, discusses the partners in that effort, and shares approaches from organizations that used various types of program supports to help reinforce information in the program curriculum, remove barriers to participation, address social drivers of health, and promote social support.

 Note: When covering the National DPP in Medicaid, consideration will need to be given to the type of incentives and program supports that can be offered.
 Generally, federal Medicaid matching funds cannot be used to pay for program incentives (unless the state has received approval through an 1115 or other waiver).
 As such, state or grant funds may be needed to pay for program supports or incentives.
 Medicaid MCOs could also pay for program incentives out of their administrative funds.